LCA-CI-builds-repair/diffusers/docs/source/en/conceptual/contribution.md

 http://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable A unique and important feature to understand when adding any pipeline, model, or scheduler code is the `# Copied from` mechanism.
+You'll see this all over the Diffusers codebase, and the reason we use it is to keep the codebase easy to understand and maintain.
+Marking code with the `# Copied from` mechanism forces the marked code to be identical to the code it was copied from.
+This makes it easy to update and propagate changes across many files whenever you run `make fix-copies`.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+For example, in the code example below, [`~diffusers.pipelines.stable_diffusion.StableDiffusionPipelineOutput`] is the original code and `AltDiffusionPipelineOutput` uses the `# Copied from` mechanism to copy it.
+The only difference is changing the class prefix from `Stable` to `Alt`.or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 -->